Dhaoed/Dhaoed/README.md

 </div>

 ## 💬Random Quotes
-> So, the developer created a program based in their own mind; in the image of their mind, they programmed it.
-With coffee and a deadline, they finished it.
+### *"So, the developer created a program based on their own mind, in the image of their mind, they programmed it.
+With coffee and a deadline, they finished it."*